-Because a higher proportion of lean body leads to higher resting metabolic rate , muscle loss is simply a metabolism killer.
+Because a higher proportion of a lean body leads to a higher resting metabolic rate , muscle loss is simply a metabolism killer.

-It causes metabolism to slow down and becomes inefficient, leading to an eventual weight loss plateau, unexpected weight gains and overall health deterioration.
-According to an Los Angeles Times article, your muscles contribute to as much as 20 to 25% of total resting metabolic rate (metabolism).
+It causes the metabolism to slow down and becomes inefficient, leading to an eventual weight loss plateau, unexpected weight gains, and overall health deterioration.
+According to a Los Angeles Times article, your muscles contribute to as much as 20 to 25% of the total resting metabolic rate (metabolism).

 This is where the resistance training excels over cardio.
 It tops cardio by increasing lean muscle mass rather than triggering a reduction.